Grifter (character): The New 52

-With The New 52, the 2011 relaunch of all of DC Comics' series that immediately followed "Flashpoint", Grifter is established to be a former U.S. Army Special Ops soldier who deserted and became a con-artist.
+With The New 52, the 2011 relaunch of all of DC Comics' series in which Grifter is established to be a former U.S. Army Special Ops soldier who deserted and became a con-artist.
 During one of his latest cons, Cole Cash is assaulted and abducted by Daemonites, aliens who can "possess" human bodies.
 Cash is held for 17 days, while a Daemonite attempts to take possession of his body.
 For unknown reasons Cole wakens prematurely, aborting the transfer and leaving him with the ability to overhear the telepathic communication of Daemonites.
 He subsequently hijacks a plane and kills several Daemonites disguised as humans resulting in him being wanted for crimes and terrorism.
 Cash is now wanted by several intelligence agencies and his brother Max, also a military special operative, is tasked with apprehending him.
 Furthermore, the Daemonites also wish to retrieve Cash to maintain their secrecy.
 On the run from his many pursuers, Cash dons a costume from a costume shop to conceal his identity.

-At some point in outer space, Grifter encounters Superman, who is in a battle against Helspont and the Daemonites.
-However, the interaction between the two is brief, for Grifter's ship hull is breached by Biomass.
-Superman knocks Biomass out into space, sealing the breach behind them with his heat vision.

-Near the end of the New 52, Grifter is recruited by King Faraday to work with Deathstroke on Cadmus Island, where thousands of Earth 2 refugees are being inhumanely held captive, after experiencing their home planet being destroyed by Apokolips.

-In the alternate timeline of the Future State crossover, Grifter teams up with Luke Fox, and encounters a hostile Helena Bertinelli, while trying to escape from Magistrate and the Black Mask Syndicate, to make it out of Gotham City.
+In the alternate timeline of the Future State crossover, Grifter teams up with Luke Fox, and encounters Helena Bertinelli, while trying to escape from Magistrate and the Black Mask Syndicate, to make it out of Gotham City.
 Being offered a payment of $75,000 in exchange for her help, Helena agrees to assist Grifter and Luke in leaving the city.
 Matters become more complicated, given that both Grifter and The Huntress are willing to use lethal force, while Luke lives by a moral code.

 Infinite Frontier

-Sometime following the "Joker War," Grifter begins to work as a bodyguard in Gotham City, being hired by Lucius Fox.
-Upon meeting Batman, the two fight until Lucius intervenes.
-After having a conversation with Lucius about The Joker, Punchline, and the Wayne family fortune, Batman warns Grifter that he knows who Grifter's real boss is, and that Gotham will always be under his watch.
+Sometime following the "Joker War", Grifter begins to work as a bodyguard in Gotham City, being hired by Lucius Fox.
+Upon meeting Batman, the two fight until Fox intervenes.
+After having a conversation with Fox about the Joker, Punchline, and the Wayne family fortune, Batman warns Grifter that he knows who Grifter's real boss is, and that Gotham will always be under his watch.

-In addition to being a bodyguard for Lucius, Grifter also begins his personal pursuit of Batman, looking to end the vigilante activities of the Caped Crusader.
+In addition to being a bodyguard for Fox, Grifter also begins his personal pursuit of Batman, looking to end the vigilante activities of Batman.
 After conspiring with Deathstroke in a failed trap attempt to catch Batman, Grifter instead finds himself being chased by a misunderstood Superman, but manages to teleport away with the help of Void.
 It is shortly revealed that Zealot is helping Grifter with his bodyguard duties.